dataminingapp/dataminingapp-lectures/README.md

-# Boston University CS591 "Tools and Techniques for Data Mining and Applications"
+# Tools and Techniques for Data Mining and Applications
+### Boston University CS591
-Official content for the Spring 2015 Boston University CS591 "Tools and Techniques for Data Mining and Applications" course
+*This repo holds the materials, lectures and scripts for the Boston University course "Tools and Techniques for Data Mining and Applications".
+You can find more information about the course [here](http://cs-people.bu.edu/evimaria/datascience.html).*

 ## License